kcoleman2986/Data-Portfolio/README.md

-# Data Portfolio: This portfolio highlights some of my final projects, dashboards, papers, and visualizations I've done.
-I split the projects by the courses I took in graduate school, since most of my data analysis/scientist work is from my coursework.
+# Data Portfolio: This portfolio showcases some of my final projects, dashboards, papers, visualizations, and other relevant work.
+I divided the projects by the courses I took in graduate school, as most of my data analysis/science work stems from my coursework.